StuffbyYuki/The-Data-Toolbox/duckdb-vs-polars-vs-fireducks/README.md

     - For more details on DuckDB materialization, see [this Discord discussion](https://discord.com/channels/909674491309850675/921100786098901042/1217841718066413648).
 - Polars uses `.collect()` to materialize results.
 - FireDucks uses `._evaluate()` to ensure query execution.
-- The benchmark uses the newest versions of each library as of 03/07/2025, except for Polars, which uses `polars-lts-cpu` at version `1.22.0`.
-This is likely due to using the `manylinux` image on an Apple ARM machine.
+- The benchmark uses the newest versions of each library as of 03/10/2025.
 - All libraries were tested with their default settings and no manual optimizations.
 - The goal was to compare "out of the box" performance with straightforward query implementations.